 Teachers wishing to purchase supplies or capital assets must complete and submit a Purchase Requisition.
-Purchase Requisitions must be submitted online to the "Purchase Request Received" folder on the shared drive.
+Purchase Requisitions must be submitted online to the google form that can be accessed via AFIA's internal drive.
 Please consult the list of established vendors.
 If the vendor you would like to use is not on this list, please check with the Office Assistant to see if we have an established vendor that offers the same product.
 Once the requisition has been submitted, please share the requisition with the Office Assistant and Executive Director.
 The Office Assistant will review the purchase requisition to ensure that the vendor that offers the best value to AFIA (considering details such as quality, cost of the product and shipping costs).
 The Office Assistant might suggest a comparable product that is a better value.
 Then the Executive Director reviews the requisitions to ensure that 1) the purchase is within budgetary parameters, 2) the expenditure is necessary and reasonable, 3) the vendor is legitimate, and 4) a specific revenue stream, if applicable, will be used to pay for the expenditure.
 If you have not heard a response within five business days, please follow up with the Office Assistant.